sheremetyev/texts.js/examples/pandoc/README.md

     `--standalone`.

 `-c` *URL*, `--css=`*URL*
 :   Link to a CSS style sheet.
-This option can be be used repeatedly to
-    include multiple files.
-They will be included in the order specified.

 `--reference-odt=`*FILE*
 :   Use the specified file as a style reference in producing an ODT.